The Meaning Behind Our Logo

 - Uniting The (New) Kingdom

 So, understanding that Chen () refers to a protected people, we must ask, why?
 Things of great value are treated much differently than what is considered common.
 It is worth great inconvenience to continue to care for something valuable.
-Much like a museum where a priceless exhibit is on display, or think of land that is rich with resources and livestock, in either case it becomes the passion of the owner to contain said possessions in highly protected spaces.
+Much like a museum where a priceless exhibit is on display, or think of land that is rich with resources and livestock, in either case it becomes the passion of the owner to contain those possessions in highly protected spaces.

 The culture of a Favorite (Fa•vor•īte) is that a life is worth protecting and worth respecting.
 Even the word favorite is understood as one preferred above all others or more valuable than all others.
 Consider this truth that not one single human can be replicated.
 Humans are produced one after the other with similar features and capabilities to their ancestors, but never an exact replica.
 For this reason, we are all priceless, irreplaceable, one of a kind, and worth protecting.
 We should live to show favor to each other as we are the only version and model of ourselves, and any harm to our person could result in nothing like us ever existing again, individually.
-We should inconvenience ourselves for one another and preserve one another, as we ourselves continue to be preserved at the inconvenience of others.
+We should be willing to inconvenience ourselves for one another and preserve one another, as we ourselves continue to be preserved at the inconvenience of others.

 Chen as a noun has a definition of a camp where within its walls is a place of freedom, kindness, beauty, grace, and compassion (see Strong's H2580 and H2603).
 This also implies that the individuals inside the camp are free, kind, beautiful, gracious, and compassionate individuals.
 Among that, Chen or Chanan as a verb means to be merciful, to be gracious, to treat as valuable, to help another, to rescue, and to protect.